joshcanhelp/josh-to-11/input/symlinked/posts/2008-04-15-free-excel-invoice-template.md

 ---
-title: "Free Excel Invoice Template"
+title: Free Excel Invoice Template
-excerpt: "I just recently made an invoice for myself and thought I would share it with the world!
-It’s clean, simple, and easy to use."
+excerpt: 'I just recently made an invoice for myself and thought I would share it with the world!
+It’s clean, simple, and easy to use.'
-modified: 2016-04-01 01:37:30
+modified: 2016-04-01T01:37:30.000Z
+wpid: 12
-tags: ["Freelancing", "Throwback"]
+tags:
+  - Freelancing
+  - Throwback
 featured_img: /_images/2008/04/excel_2007_logo.png
-wpid: 12
 ---

 I just recently made an invoice for myself and thought I would share it with the world!